 Choosing Your Student Accommodation

-Choosing your student accommodation for the first time can be daunting.
-It’s often the first time you have lived away from home, is often in a city you don’t know and may involve living with people you’ve never met before.
+Choosing your student accommodation can be daunting.
+If it’s your first student home, it’s likely to be the first time you have lived away from home, is often in a city you don’t know and may involve living with people you’ve never met before.
 Add to the mix that you may also be new to paying bills, dealing with tenancy agreements and maintaining a property, choosing the right home can feel a bit overwhelming!

 So what are the things you should be looking for when picking your student accommodation?
 Having a checklist to hand can give you peace of mind that you’ve covered all bases and help you hone in on the property that is right for you.